 Audi Quattro Rally Car Manual (1980-1987) - An insight into the design, engineering and competition history

-The original rally Quattro debuted in 1980, and was based on the road car, but with a highly tuned 300 bhp engine.
-In 1981, Audi Quattro works driver Michele Mouton became the first woman to win a World Championship rally.
+The original rally Audi Quattro debuted in 1980, based on the road car but fitted with a highly tuned 300 bhp engine.
+In 1981, Audi works driver Michele Mouton became the first woman to win a World Championship rally.

-The Quattro took the Manufacturers' Championship in 1982 and 1984, and the Drivers' Championship in 1983 and 1984 with Hannu Mikkola and Stig Blomqvist respectively.
+The Quattro won the Manufacturers' Championship in 1982 and 1984, and the Drivers' Championship in 1983 and 1984 with Hannu Mikkola and Stig Blomqvist, respectively.

-The ultimate development - the S1 E2 - was introduced at the end of 1985, producing over 500bhp, and winning the 1985 San Remo rally in the hands of Walter Röhrl and the famous Pikes Peak hillclimb with Michele Mouton.
+Audi continuously developed the Quattro.
+The A1 and A2 were produced to meet the 1983 Group B regulations, while the Sport Quattro S1 appeared in 1984.
+The ultimate version, the S1 E2, introduced at the end of 1985, produced over 500 bhp and claimed victory at the 1985 San Remo Rally with Walter Röhrl and the Pikes Peak hillclimb with Michele Mouton.

-This Manual looks at the design, evolution, anatomy and operation of the Quattro, including the Group 4 and Group B rally cars.
+This manual examines the design, development, structure, and operation of the Quattro, including its Group 4 and Group B rally cars.

 Product details